 Now moving onto the dual-compartment dish – again it looks great with a natural rock-like texture, and also is much deeper so I was hopeful that it would prevent any escapees.

 When it arrived, it was smaller than I expected, but this isn’t a bad thing.
 It doesn’t take up a lot of space in my vivarium, and it means I can pile in quite a lot of mealworms on top of each other in the larger compartment.
-I find when there are more worms in a dish, the more there are, the more they move, and the more they move the more interesting they are to my geckos.
-Does anyone else find this?
+I find when there are more worms in a dish, the more they move; and the more they move the more interesting they are to my geckos.

 When I tried putting my dubia roaches in this, I had a little more trouble.
 When I only put the very small ones in the dish, it was fine, however after watching them for a while, some of the larger ones were able to piggyback on top of other ones and get over the edge, so sadly it didn’t pass the dubia roach test!